Netcracker/KubeMarine/documentation/Installation.md

 In this case, you can use schema with single control plane node (which runs envoy-gateway/ingress-nginx) and many (1 or more) workers.
 An example of this schema is available in the [One Control Plane and Many Workers Inventory Example](../examples/cluster.yaml/one-cp-many-workers-cluster.yaml).

+**Note**:
-**Note**: Optionally, if you want control-plane node to be able to run workloads, you need to add "worker" role to this node.
+* Optionally, if you want control-plane node to be able to run workloads, you need to add "worker" role to this node.
+* If you install both ingress-nginx and envoy-gateway at the same time in this schema, you should explicitly provide hostPorts configuration to these plugins, otherwise they both will compete for ports 80/443.

 The following image illustrates the "One Control Plane and Many Workers" schema.